EmbeddedOS/Linux/docs/linux_kernel_module_programming_guide.md

 - This kernel module is an example of this.
 The file (called `/proc/sleep`) can only be opened by a single process at a time.
 If the file is already open, the kernel module calls `wait_event_interruptible`.
 The easiest way to keep a file open it with: `tail -f`

-- This function changes the status of the task (a task is the kernel data structure which holds information about a process and the system call it is in, if any)
+- This function changes the status of the task (a task is the kernel data structure which holds information about a process and the system call it is in, if any) to `TASK_INTERRUPTIBLE`, which means that the task will not run until it is woken up somehow, and adds it to `WaitQ`, the queue of tasks waiting to access the file.
+Then the function calls the scheduler to context switch to a different process, one which has some use for the CPU.
+- When a process is done with the file, it close it, and `module_close` is called.
+That function wakes up all the processes in the queue (there is no mechanism to only wake up one of them).
+It then returns and the process which just closed the file can continue to run.
+In time, the scheduler decides that process has had enough and gives control of the CPU to another process.
+Eventually, one of the processes which was in queue will be given control of the CPU by the scheduler.
+It starts at the point right after the call to `module_interruptible_sleep_on`.

+- This means that the process is still in kernel mode - as far as the process is concerned, it issued the open system call and the system call has not returned yet.
+The process does not know somebody else used the CPU for most of the time between the moment it issued the call and the moment it returned.

+- It can the proceed to set a global variable to tell all the other processes that the file is still open and go on with its life.